INFORMSJoC/2022.0207/README.md

 ## Requirements

-Running the codes requires instalation of the Gurobi Optimization solver.
+Running the codes requires installation of the Gurobi Optimization solver.

 ## Support